alexjlockwood/AndroidDesignPatterns/_posts/2012-08-21-loaders-part3.md

 the Loader and the LoaderManager in Android 3.0.
 <a href="/2012/07/understanding-loadermanager.html">Understanding the LoaderManager (part 2)</a> introduced
 the LoaderManager class and its role in delivering asynchronously loaded data to the client.
-The LoaderManager manages its Loaders across the Activity/Fragment lifecycle and can retain loaded data across trivial configuration changes.
+The LoaderManager manages its Loaders across the Activity/Fragment lifecycle and can retain loaded data across configuration changes.

 <!--more-->